Price: $1,299 ($1,799 as tested)

 Display: 13 inch Retina Display (2560 x 1600)

 Ports: Two Thunderbolt 3 to four Thunderbolt 3

 Size: 11.97 x 8.36 x 0.61 inches

 Weight: 3.1 pounds

-Editor's note: Check out our MacBook Pro with M1 review if you're looking for the newest Apple MacBook Pro powered by Apple Silicon.
+Editor's note: Apple still sells this Intel MacBook Pro but only configurations that start at $1,799.
+Check out our MacBook Pro with M1 review if you're looking for the newest Apple MacBook Pro powered by Apple Silicon starting at $1,299.

 The 13-inch MacBook Pro 2020 delivers a great combination of computing comfort and pure power.
-The new Magic Keyboard is the biggest upgrade on this laptop ($1,299 starting, $1,799 as tested), which ditches the shallow Butterfly keyboard and makes a big difference.
+The new Magic Keyboard is the biggest upgrade on this laptop ($1,799 as tested), which ditches the shallow Butterfly keyboard and makes a big difference.

 Apple also offers Intel 10th gen processors on the 13-inch MacBook Pro, as well as faster RAM and double the storage.
-But keep in mind that you’ll need to pay at least $1,799 to get the best performance.
-The $1,299 model is powerful but less future-proof.
+But keep in mind that you’ll need to pay at least $1,799 to get an Intel CPU.

 - MacBook Pro vs MacBook Air: What should you buy?